tlimato/Quake-III-Fast-Inverse-Square/README.md

 y  = * ( float * ) &i;
 ```
 This converts the long back to a float and assigns it to y.
-From right to left, we take the address of a long and cast it to a pointer of a float adresss. we then dereference the pointer to the float, which reads the value as if it were a float and assigns it to $y$.
+From right to left, we take the address of a long and cast it to a pointer of a Float address. we then dereference the pointer to the float, which reads the value as if it were a float and assigns it to $y$.
 This gives us a good approximation which we can refine in the next step.

 ### Step 3: Newton Iteration

-After step 2, we have a decent approximation, but are left with some error terms.
+After step 2, we have a decent approximation but are left with some error terms.
 Newton's method is a way to refine the approximation by taking the derivative of the function and solving for the root $(f(x) = 0)$.
 This is done by taking an approximation and then returning a better approximation.
 The Quake 3 Developers chose to use Newton's method to refine the approximation as only a single iteration gives an error within 1%.
-I have drawn what this process looks like visually and will go into more detail for it's implications in code after.
+I have drawn what this process looks like visually and will go into more detail about its implications in code after.

 **Visual Representation of Newton Approximation**